-Robinhood Trading Review: Not Recommended For 4 Reasons
+Robinhood Trading Review: 4 Reasons To Say No & Alternatives

 You may be surprised that I am actually not recommending Robinhood trading.
 Everywhere you look on the web it seems that everyone is singing its praises.
 Millennials and beginning investors have flocked to it; I’ve had 2 or 3 of my friends ask me if I wanted to sign up through their referral link.